 Amid the unrest, the state postal service, Post and Telegraph Organization (PTT), issued a written directive warning its staff not to join the strike.
 In a circular signed by General Manager Dr. Hakan Gulten and Deputy General Manager Fatih Tezcan, employees were reminded that “public officials have no legal right to abandon their duties or stop working.”

 The notice instructed all staff to remain at their posts on Aug.
-18 and warned that disciplinary action would be taken against those who participate in the walkout.
+18 and warned that disciplinary action would be taken against those who participated in the walkout.
 Managers were also ordered to closely monitor attendance and report any employees involved in the strike.